West Manchester F.C.: Manchester Senior Cup success

-West Manchester then beat Hurst 2–0 in the semi, before beating Newton Heath 2–1 in the final, in what was both considered a surprise and against the run of play.
+West Manchester then beat Hurst 2–0 in the Semi-Final, the result considered "a bit of a fluke", before coming from behind to beat Newton Heath 2–1 in the Final with goals from Tomlinson and Bolton, in what was both considered a surprise and against the run of play.

 FA Cup and Lancashire League

-The following season the club entered the FA Cup for the first time, drawn away to Fleetwood Rangers in the first round; at 3pm, the time of the scheduled kick-off, the club had not arrived, so Fleetwood kicked off, scored, and claimed the tie.
-West Manchester arrived at 4pm and the Rangers agreed to play, but only under protest as they had already claimed the tie.
+The following season the club entered the FA Cup for the first time, drawn away to Fleetwood Rangers in the First Round.
+At 3pm, the time of the scheduled kick-off, the club had not arrived, so Fleetwood kicked off, scored, and claimed the tie.
+West Manchester arrived at 4pm and Fleetwood Rangers agreed to play, but only under protest as they had already claimed the tie.
 The point was moot as Rangers came from behind to win 4–1.

-It was the club's only appearance in the main draw of the competition.
+West Manchester made only one appearance in the main draw of the FA Cup competition.
+In the 1888–89 FA Cup qualifying rounds, the club appeared to have caused a major shock, by beating Bolton Wanderers (albeit their reserve side) in the Second Round; the match had ended 0–0, but the referee ordered the clubs to play 30 minutes of extra time.
+However it was called off because of darkness after 24 mins, with West Manchester 1–0 up.
+Bolton protested, chiefly on the grounds that the reason for the match not finishing was due to West Manchester's late arrival, and the FA ordered a replay at Bolton.
+At the second time of asking, Bolton Wanderers won 9–0, although this time West Manchester had also sent their Reserve side, then known as the "Swifts", as like the Wanderers, the first XI was engaged in league action.

 When the Football League, the Combination, and the Football Alliance all started, West Manchester did not apply to join any of them, unlike rival clubs Newton Heath and Ardwick.
 As both clubs were accepted into national competitions, West Manchester focussed on the regional game, and joined the Lancashire League.
 The club rarely finished in the top half and with the focus on the national game, playing in a regional league as a professional club proved impossible.
-In its final season (1896–97) the club struggled to field a team - in the final match, with Stockport County, West Manchester could only field 10 men.
+In its final season (1896–97) the club struggled to field a team - and in the final match with Stockport County, West Manchester could only field 10 men.

 After one final friendly match, post to the club secretary was being returned as unclaimed, and the club was de facto defunct.